AlyAEE/MachineLearningSpecializationNotes/3-Unsupervised Learning, Recommenders, Reinforcement Learning/Unsupervised Learning, Recommenders, Reinforcement Learning.md

 - How to implement **Content-based filtering** using **TensorFlow**?

     ![Untitled](images/Untitled%2068.png)

 ## Reinforcement Learning

-- What is Reinforcement Learning?
+- What is **Reinforcement Learning**?
+    - **Reinforcement learning** is a machine learning training method based on rewarding desired behaviors and punishing undesired ones
-- How to get a helicopter to fly itself using reinforcement learning?
+- How to get a helicopter to fly itself using **reinforcement learning**?

     ![Untitled](images/Untitled%2069.png)